 O1B Visa Events

-In order to meet this criteria, it’s important to consider the following information for events in which they were a ‘lead’ or ’star’.
+In order to meet the O1B Visa Events criterion, it’s important to consider the following information for events in which they were a ‘lead’ or ’star’.

 Name of Event